 Advantages of Paper Trading

-Trading without the risk: Demo accounts are widely used by first time traders who want to practise and learn how to trade before they trade with real money.
+Demo accounts are widely used by first time traders who want to practice and learn how to trade before they trade with real money.
 Other users of paper trading/demo accounts are by more experienced traders, who want to test new strategies or practice on new trading channels, learning about the market, and most importantly – learning about themselves as traders.
 Needless to say, this is a very useful tool in the trading world.

-For demo account users it is not only important to practise on demo accounts, but also look back at their actions and learn from them.
-This is also important for more experienced traders, who want to practise on the demo account for any reason.
+For demo account users it is not only important to practice on demo accounts, but also look back at their actions and learn from them.
+This is also important for more experienced traders, who want to practice on the demo account for any reason.
 They need to check if their trades are as successful as they hoped at the end of the day.

 Disadvantages of paper trading

 However, there are some risks to paper trading which should not be ignored.
 Some people would advise not to begin with a demo account for a number of reasons.